evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 4. the Raspberry Pi application stack,
 5. the MongoDB database and browser UI.

-The key idea is that Python does not generate raw OSDP frames directly.
-Instead, the STM32 firmware handles the field protocol and exposes a simpler text-based interface over USB CDC.
-The Flask backend sends commands such as `PING`, `STATUS`, `SC 0`, `LED 0 ...`, or `BUZ 0 ...`, and the STM32 bridge returns text events such as `!CARD`, `!KEYPAD`, `!PD`, and `!PDID`.
+Python does not generate raw OSDP frames directly.
+The STM32 bridge handles the field protocol and exposes a simple USB CDC text interface.
+Flask sends commands such as `PING`, `STATUS`, `SC 0`, `LED 0 ...`, and `BUZ 0 ...`, and the bridge sends back text events such as `!CARD`, `!KEYPAD`, `!PD`, and `!PDID`.

 ## 3.2 Hardware Stack and Prototype Build

-The hardware prototype is built from a Raspberry Pi 3B, an STM32 Blue Pill board, RS-485 transceiver hardware, power conversion hardware, and a relay-driving stage.
+The prototype uses real hardware: a Raspberry Pi 3B, an STM32 Blue Pill, an RS-485 transceiver, power hardware, and a relay-driving stage.

 ![Prototype hardware stack](assets/png/prototype_hardware_stack.png){ width=95% }

-The physical build process matters because the software was developed against the real prototype, not against a simulated environment.
-This affected many design decisions:
+The physical build process mattered because the software was built against the real prototype, not against a simulation.
+That changed a lot of design decisions:

 1. the backend had to survive USB reconnects,
 2. the database had to persist unstable field events for debugging,